mrmcsoftware/CPUsimulator/README.md

 **`Ctrl-Shift`** in the TTY screen (while the TTY screen has focus) to turn on Fast Mode - that way the TTY screen won't lose focus.
-If the **left** **`Ctrl-Shift`** combination doesn't work for you, try the **right** **`Ctrl-Shift`**.
+If the **left** **`Ctrl-Shift`** combination doesn't work for you, try the **right** **`Ctrl-Shift`**, **OR** hold the **`Ctrl`** key down while pressing **`Shift`** twice (probably a "browser thing").
 Another caveat: if your program takes too long to either reach HALT or DATAIN, I suspect the browser's "safety feature" allowing you to stop the script will kick in, except the browser will perhaps be too busy to put the dialog up, thus creating a worse situation than it was supposed to solve.
 This is just a guess though.

 There is a partial solution to this problem.  **`FASTINTR`** will interrupt the continuous run loop temporarily allowing the browser to do whatever function